 Malta is considered a Mediterranean island paradise with its warm climate, over 300 days of sunshine per year, and stunning beaches, bays, and historical sites.
-Malta is an excellent choice of residence for many reasons.
-Traditional village feasts are celebrated in each town, along with a number of events that make for a busy social calendar all year round, such as the Jazz Festival, the Fireworks Festival and the Valletta Film Festival.
-Due to the island’s relatively low cost of living, together with a sunny climate and welcoming population, many expats are choosing to buy property in Malta.
+It’s often viewed as an excellent choice of residence for many reasons among internationals.
+Traditional village feasts are celebrated in each town, along with a number of events that make for a busy social calendar all year round, such as the Jazz Festival or the Valletta Film Festival.
+Due to the island’s relatively low cost of living, booming social and economic scene, sunny climate, and welcoming population, more and more ex-pats are interested in buying property here.

-After you have found the right property, viewed it, and your offer has been accepted by the seller, the process of purchasing the property begins.
+If you’re thinking of relocating long-term into a property in Malta, you will have to go through a number of steps that will ensure a smooth buying process.
+After you have found the right property, viewed it, and your offer has been accepted by the seller, the process of purchasing the property begins:

 Why buy in an SDA?

 Anyone may buy property in Malta within Special Designated Areas, without restrictions or permits.

 Buying property in an SDA allows a buyer to enjoy the same rights as a Maltese national, whether they are EU citizens or not.

 Normally, foreigners purchasing property in Malta are required to obtain an Acquisition of Immovable Property (AIP) permit from the Maltese government.
 When buying property in an SDA this permit is not necessary.